MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-signing-overview.md

 # What is Server Message Block signing?

-This article describes Server Message Block (SMB) 2.x and 3.x signing in Windows and Windows Server, including how to determine whether SMB signing is required and enabled.
+This article describes Server Message Block (SMB) 2.x and 3.x signing in Windows and Windows Server.
+The article also describes SMB signing security considerations and policy settings.

 SMB signing means that every SMB message contains a signature generated using a session key and AES.
 SMB signing adds a signature containing a hash of the entire message in the SMB header.
-If someone tampers with the message in transit, the data in the tampered message won't match the hash in the signature.
+If someone tampers with the message in transit, the data in the tampered message doesn't match the hash in the signature.
 The hash also includes the identities of the original sender and the intended recipient.
 Signature mismatches alert users to possible foul play, helping them protect their deployments from relay and spoofing attacks.

 ## How signing works

 SMB signing is a security feature that uses the session key and cipher suite to add a signature to a message going across a connection.
 SMB2 message integrity manifests on a signed session where signed packets flow from client to server.
 On a signed session, every signed packet includes a signature that the receiver can validate.
-Unlike SMB1 signing which uses the MD5 [RFC1321] hashing algorithm, SMB2 uses a better hashing for signing.
+Unlike SMB1 signing that uses the MD5 [RFC1321] hashing algorithm, SMB2 uses a better hashing for signing.
 The security model in MS-SMB2 relies upon authenticating the client-user identity before accessing a share on the server.
 After the user is authenticated, the server can mandate message signing or encryption.
 The server also controls access to the share based on which users, groups, or claims are authorized to have various levels of access.

 Signing algorithms have evolved over time, with SMB 2.02 signing was improved with HMAC-SHA-256, replacing the old MD5 method that was in SMB1.
 Additionally, SMB 3.0 introduced AES-CMAC.
 Windows Server 2022 and Windows 11 introduced AES-128-GMAC signing acceleration.
 To learn more about the AES-128-GMAC signing, see [AES-128-GMAC signing acceleration](smb-security.md#new-signing-algorithm).

 SMB signing is enabled in all versions of Windows.
 SMB signing requirements can involve both outbound signing, which covers traffic from the SMB client, and inbound signing, which covers traffic to the server.
 Windows and Windows Server can require outbound signing only, inbound signing only, both, or neither.
-If your environment uses third-party servers, your system settings can prevent the default settings and connections from taking effect.
-In this case, you'll want to disable SMB signing.
+If your environment uses non-Microsoft file servers, your system settings can prevent the default settings and connections from taking effect.
+In this case, you might want to disable SMB signing.
 See [Control SMB signing behavior](smb-signing.md) for guidance on how to disable SMB signing.

 ### Security considerations in SMB2 and SMB3

 All cryptographic keys used in SMB 2.x and 3.x signing are derived from the session key.
 The security of SMB 2/3 signing and encryption relies on the session key.
-If someone changes a message during transmission, the hash won't match, and SMB will know that someone tampered with the data.
-The signature also confirms the sender's and receiver's identities.
-This prevents relay attacks.
+If someone changes a message during transmission, the hash doesn't match, and SMB knows that someone tampered with the data.
+The signature also confirms the sender's and receiver's identities, and prevents relay attacks.

-You should consider the following when using SMB signing:
+When using SMB signing, you should consider:

-- Because the session key itself is derived from your password, using a long, complex, non-dictionary password enhances SMB signing and encryption.
+- Because the session key itself is derived from your password, using a long, complex, nondictionary password enhances SMB signing and encryption.
 - Using Kerberos instead of NTLMv2 is recommended so that your session key starts strong.
-- Don't connect to shares by using IP addresses and don't use CNAME records, or you'll use NTLM instead of Kerberos.
+- Don't connect to shares by using IP addresses or CNAME records, otherwise NTLM is used instead of Kerberos.
 We recommend using Kerberos.
-To learn more about alternatives to using a CNAME, see [Using Computer Name Aliases in place of DNS CNAME Records](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/using-computer-name-aliases-in-place-of-dns-cname-records/ba-p/259064).
+To learn more about alternatives to using CNAME records, see [Using Computer Name Aliases in place of DNS CNAME Records](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/using-computer-name-aliases-in-place-of-dns-cname-records/ba-p/259064).

 By default, domain controllers require SMB signing of anyone connecting to them, typically for SYSVOL and NETLOGON to get group policy and logon scripts.
 UNC Hardening from the client also requires signing when talking to those same two shares and goes further by requiring Kerberos.